The Bar-Steward Sons of Val Doonican discography: Talk Of The Tarn

 Released in May 2014, the cover artwork is a pastiche of News Of The World by the rock band Queen, with the line-up of Scott Doonican, Alan Doonican #1 and Andy Doonican being killed by a giant version of Barnsley sculptor, Graham Ibbeson's sculpture of cricketing umpire Dickie Bird.
 It was the final album from this, the band's second line-up.
 Alan Doonican #1 left the band in September 2014.
 Unusually, unlike other studio parody albums by the band, the album didn't contain any parodies of Queen songs, but did contain a cover-version of Queen's Somebody To Love as a hidden track.

 The Tarn Machine

 Released in 2015 by the lineup of Scott Doonican, Björn Doonicansson, Alan Doonican #2 and Andy Doonican, it was later re-recorded and re-released 2019 as part of The Leap of Faith Project by Scott, Björn and Alan #2.
 The cover artwork is a pastiche of The Man Machine by Kraftwerk and it contains parodies of Kraftwerk's The Model and The Robots.
+Both the 2015 and 2019 releases were issued on CD, but in 2025, Scott Doonican reissued it on vinyl too.